Rancho Quemado, Costa Rica.

 Osa Tribal: Organic Agriculture and Cacao Tour

 Take a tour of the organic agriculture farm and learn about many consumable and medicinal plants, as well as any other uses they may have.
-There are always fruits and plants in season here, while during the tour, can be sampled.
+There are always fruits and plants in season here, which during the tour can be sampled.

 Then learn of the myths, legends, and grand and magical attributes passed on through generations about cacao and its modern uses.
 Even get a delicious and exfoliating cacao face-mask with this incredible product from our land!